 I was on a weeklong tour around Morocco with Intrepid Travel and I already knew that camping in the Sahara would be the highlight of the trip.
-I live in London but I’m a country girl at heart so I love being in the great outdoors.
+I grew up in Wales and I’m a country girl at heart so I love being in the great outdoors.
 My usual camping trips involve mountains and lakes, an inevitable burst of rain and eating burnt sausages from an instant BBQ, so I wasn’t sure how this would compare.
 But let me tell you, camping in Africa is something else.

 The day started on a high with a camel ride across the Moroccan sand dunes to take us part of the journey to our camp.
 The camels heaved us over giant dunes as we perched nervously on their humps.

 The trick to riding a camel is to go with the movement of their jerky steps.
 You’ll find yourself lurching forwards and backwards as you hold on for dear life while clenching your thighs to their sides.
 It may not be the most comfortable journey but it’s definitely an interesting workout.